icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 print x - y;    // 7
 print x * y;    // 30
 print x / y;    // 3
+print x % y;    // 1
 print -x;       // -10
 ```

 The division operator truncates the result so `10/3` is `3`.

+The modulo operator is currently based on truncated division, so when one of the operands is negative, the output matches the sign of the first operand: `-5 % 3` returns `-2` (rather than `1` as it would in languages that use [floored division](https://en.wikipedia.org/wiki/Modulo#Variants_of_the_definition)). **CAUTION:** I may reverse this behavior in the future, which will change the behavior when exactly one of the operands is negative.

 Operators only operate on pairs of values.
 If you want to write a more complex expression, you need to use parentheses.
 For example: